 How Solink Upgrades on NVR and DVR

-In fact, Solink allows you to integrate your POS data and video surveillance system without a text inserter box.
+In fact, Solink allows you to integrate your POS data and video security system without a text inserter box.

 Take this pizza franchisee for example, who prevented loss and improved employee efficiency at 17 locations thanks to an upgrade to their DVR system.